-MissPALasso exhibits in all setups the lowest averaged normalized root mean squared error.
-The MissGLasso performs nearly as well as the MissPALasso.
-SoftImpute works well for the arabidopsis and colon cancer datasets but significantly worse for the remaining two datasets.
-Interestingly, KnnImpute performs for all datasets much inferior to the MissPALasso or the MissGLasso.
+MissPALasso exhibits in all setups the lowest averaged NRMSE.
+MissGLasso performs nearly as well as MissPALasso on the Arabidopsis data.
+However, its \textsf{R} implementation cannot cope with large values of $p$.
+If we would restrict our analysis to the 100 variables exhibiting the most variance we would see that MissGLasso performs slightly less than MissPALasso (results not included).
+Compared to KnnImpute, SoftImpute works well for all datasets.
+Interestingly, KnnImpute performs for all datasets much inferior to MissPALasso.
 In light of the simulation results of Section~\ref{sec:sim}, a reason for the poor performance could be that KnnImpute has difficulties with the inhomogeneous correlation structure between different genes which is plausible to be present in real datasets.

-The lymphoma and yeast cell-cycle datasets have ``real'' missing values.
+To investigate the effect of already missing values on the imputation performance of the compared methods we use the original lymphoma and yeast cell-cycle datasets which already have ``real'' missing values.
+We only consider the 100 most variable genes in these datasets to be able to compare all four methods with each other.
 From the left panel of Figures~\ref{fig:lymphoma} and \ref{fig:yeastcellcycle} we can read off how many values are missing for each of the 100 variables.
-In the right panel of Figures 1 and 2 we show how well the different methods are able to estimate $2 \%, 4\%, 6\%\ldots, 16\%$ of artificially deleted entries.
+In the right panel of Figures~\ref{fig:lymphoma} and \ref{fig:yeastcellcycle} we show how well the different methods are able to estimate $2 \%, 4\%, 6\%\ldots, 16\%$ of additionally deleted entries.